-1 man dead after shooting at Chatham Walgreens
+Man fatally shot in drive-thru of Walgreens on South Side

-CHICAGO — A 27-year-old man was killed Thursday evening after a shooing at a Walgreens in the Chatham neighborhood.
+CHICAGO — A 27-year-old man was killed after a shooting at a Walgreens in the Chatham neighborhood.

-Chicago police said the man was sitting in the drive thru of the Walgreens at 11 E. 75th Street around 9:45 p.m. when an occupant in a black sedan fired shots.
+Chicago police said the man was sitting in the drive-thru of the Walgreens at 11 E. 75th Street around 9:45 p.m.
+Thursday, when an occupant in a black sedan fired shots.
 The 27-year-old was shot in the head and pronounced dead on the scene.

 A female passenger was taken to St. Bernards Hospital with minor injuries from broken glass, police said.